nh2tran/DeepNovo-DIA/README.md

 The csv file contains all precursor features detected from LC/MS map.
 Each feature includes the following columns:
 - "spec_group": the feature id.
-"F1:6427" means feature number 6427 of fraction 1.
+For example, "F1:6427" means feature number 6427 of fraction 1.
 - "m/z": the mass-to-charge ratio
 - "z": the charge
 - "rt_mean": the mean of the retention time range